uchicago-cs/cmsc35200/website/syllabus.rst

 This course is divided into three components:

-* **Reading and Discussion of Primary Sources**: Several papers will be assigned each week, to be discussed on both Tuesday and Thursday.
+* **Lectures**: The Monday and Wednesday lectures will present technical material on deep learning systems.
-* **Programming Assignments**: Two short programming assignments will be given throughout the quarter.
+* **Programming Assignments**: Four short programming assignments will be given throughout the quarter.
-* **Project and Paper**: Students will have to implement a distributed system drawing upon the seminal work covered in the class discussions.
-Based on their projects, students will have to write a final paper evaluating the features and performance of their project.
+* **Project and Paper**: Students have to define and complete a project that covers some aspect of deep learning systems.
+Based on their projects, students have to write a final paper evaluating the features and performance of their project.
+See `Project and Paper <project.html>`_ for more information.

 Course Schedule